Zhuoyi-Lin/GLIMG/README.md

 Zhuoyi Lin, Lei Feng, Rui Yin, Chi Xu, Chee-Keong Kwoh, "GLIMG: Global and Local Item Graphs for Top-N Recommender Systems", Information Sciences.
 [Link](https://www.sciencedirect.com/science/article/abs/pii/S0020025521008185)

-Please cite our Information Science paper if you use our codes.
+GLIMG combines global and local user prefereces, and then performs recommendation on item graphs with an adapted semi-supervised learning model.
+Please cite our Information Science paper if you if you find it interesting.
 Thanks!
 ```
 @article{LIN20211,
 title = {GLIMG: Global and local item graphs for top-N recommender systems},